petrknap/trunk/_drafts/cast-je-favoriete-entertainment-naar-je-tv-chromecast.md

 ## Conclusion

-*Google Chromecast* is really **useless if you are looking for media player**.
+*Google Chromecast* is really **useless if you are looking a media player**.
-You need another device which controls it and serves the content.
+You need another device which controls it and provides the content.
 Buy *HTPC* or [*Raspberry pi*] instead.

 ![Google Chromecast 2](/notes/data/google-chromecast-2/google-chromecast-2-box.jpg)